 Sometimes it's difficult to know whether the problem is due to poor reception or interference.
 It’s important to try to find out which because the causes and solutions can be quite different.

-If you’ve had the problem continuously for some time and especially if it is not affecting neighbours using their own aerials, it is likely to be a reception problem.
-If your reception is normally good but the problem occurs intermittently, but reception is otherwise good and it affects your neighbours’ reception at the same time in the same way, it’s more likely to be interference.
+If you’ve had the problem continuously for some time and it is not affecting neighbours using their own aerials, it is likely to be a reception problem.
+If your reception is normally good but the problem occurs intermittently at similar times each day and it affects your neighbours’ reception at the same time in the same way, it’s more likely to be interference.

-Reception problems can be caused by a number of different things.
-They are normally the responsibility of either the householder or the broadcaster to overcome, depending on what it is.
+While reception problems can be caused by a number of different things they are normally the responsibility of the householder to overcome.
 It could be due to a problem with how you receive the signal, your equipment or even the weather.
 Occasionally it could be due to maintenance on our transmitter network or a fault at a specific transmitter.

 Interference happens when an unwanted signal is received along with the wanted broadcast one, which itself may be perfectly good.
 This disrupts your ability to receive your wanted signal.
 When the unwanted one isn't there, reception is normal.
 Usually the only way to solve the problem is either to get rid of the unwanted signal, or take steps to avoid picking it up.
 You may need outside help to do this, although certain types of interference can be caused by something in the home, or due to a problem with the installation.

-Reception trouble is usually the result of one of four things:
+Reception trouble is usually the result of one of five things: